Adapta-Projects/Papirus-Nord/README.md

 ## Instalation
  - Install de patch program(package name: patch)
- - Run the Install.sh with root, for change or install the Papirus-folders script!
+ - Run the Install.sh with sudo, for change or install the Papirus-folders script!
  - Enjoy this icons!